sdcio/config-server/pkg/reconcilers/schema/Design.md

 The schema reconciler watches the `schema CR` and downloads the schema from a specifc URL

-schema is immutable
+schema is immutable -> change handling is not relevant

+the following elements need to be aligned.
+- dir of the yang schema with key provider/version
+- schema of the schema-server

 ## create logic

-There is no update since the spec is immutable
-- when a schema gets created, we check if it is already installed; if not -> install it
+1. validate if the provider/version dir exists; if not create it
-- once it is installed we check if the schema server has it and if not -> create/reload schema in schemaserver
+2. validate if the schema in the schema server exists; if not create it

+## delete logic

+1. validate if the schema in the schema server exists; if yes delete it
+2. validate if the provider/version dir exists; if yes delete it

-## Validating changes
+## update logic

 schema is an immutable object, not needed

-## TODO

-- Delete